abinit/abipy/README.rst

+Abipy is an open-source library for analyzing the results produced by ABINIT (http://www.abinit.org), an open-source program for the ab-initio calculation of the physical properties of materials within Density Functional Theory (DFT).
-abipy is a library for analysing and plotting the results produced by ABINIT. abipy is written in `Python <http://www.python.org>`_. and is designed with the philosophy that you should be able to create simple plots with just a few commands.
+Abipy is written in Python and is designed with the philosophy that you should be able to create simple plots with just a few commands.

+Abipy is free to use.
+However, we also welcome your help to improve this library by making your own contributions.
+These contributions can be in the form of additional tools or modules you develop, or even simple things such as bug reports.
+Please report any bugs and issues at abipy's `Github page <https://github.com/gmatteo/abipy>`_.

 Why use abipy?
 ==============